godot-extended-libraries/godot-antialiased-line2d/README.md

 - Supports lines of any width (constant or variable over a curve).
   - Lines with a thickness greater than 256 pixels may appear slightly blurry, but will still render correctly.
+- Features an AntialiasedPolygon2D helper node to draw 2D antialiased polygons, keeping the polygon and line in sync.
+  - The stroke color can be set to the same color to draw an antialiased polygon that looks borderless, or to a different color.
 - Supports Camera2D zoom and multiple resolutions.
 - Works with both the GLES3 and GLES2 renderers.
 - Works on desktop platforms, Android, iOS and HTML5.